tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LP_Ins_SVM.md

 * [In-depth Parameter Tuning for SVC](https://medium.com/all-things-ai/in-depth-parameter-tuning-for-svc-758215394769)

-Before moving on, remind students that most of the code they saw today is boilerplate and can be reused with little to no changes.
+If time remains, remind students that most of the code they saw today is boilerplate and can be reused with little to no changes.
 From a high level, the steps to implement an SVM model include:

 1. Create the model with appropriate `kernel` parameters